2021–2023 North Korean missile tests: June

 North Korea fired eight short-range ballistic missiles on 5 June 2022, which was said to be its largest single test.
 It was launched a day after South Korea and the United States ended their joint military drills.

 August

-On 17 August 2022, North Korea fired two ballistic missiles for the first time since June.
+On 17 August 2022, North Korea fired two cruise missiles for the first time since June.

 September

 On 25 September 2022, North Korea test-fired a ballistic missile toward its eastern sea.
 The test came as the US nuclear-powered aircraft carrier USS Ronald Reagan and its strike group arrived in South Korea for joint military exercises.

 On 28 September, North Korea fired two more missiles, reportedly on an irregular trajectory.

 On 29 September, North Korea launched at least one missile.

 October

 On 1 October 2022, North Korea fired ballistic missiles, its fourth test in a week.

 On 4 October 2022, North Korea launched a missile that flew over and past Japan, prompting Japanese prime minister Fumio Kishida to release an announcement warning citizens to take shelter and other precautionary measures.
 The missile, likely another ICBM, is said to have landed in the Pacific without incident.
 It is also speculated that this missile has the longest range of all of the missiles tested by North Korea, and was fired over the Sea of Japan for the first time since 2017.

 On 6 October 2022, North Korea fired two ballistic missiles.

 On 9 October 2022, North Korea again fired two ballistic missiles.

 On 12 October 2022, North Korea fired two long-range cruise missiles, each of which travelled 2,000 kilometres (1,200 mi), and were reported to have hit their targets.

 On 14 October 2022, North Korea launched a short-range ballistic missile, towards its eastern waters.

 On 28 October 2022, North Korea was reported to have launched a ballistic missile off its east coast.